 Aspire residential is funded by the Health Service Executive and monitored by the Health Information and Quality Authority.

-We operate a Social Enterprise, called Aspire Productions.
-This is a media production company that provides paid employment, opportunities, support, training and engagement for adults with ASD / AD.
-Aspire Productions is supported by the Department of Rural and Community Development and Pobal the Community Services Programme.
+We operate a Social Enterprise, called Aspire Designs.
+This will provide meaningful work experience and progression, skills and training to autistic adults.
+We have a talented team of autistic graphic designers who are creating unique greeting cards, utilising their skillset and interests.
+Aspire Designs is supported by the Department of Rural and Community Development and Pobal the Community Services Programme.

 We run a number of social meet up groups and support programmes for both adults and youths.

 We provide training and support to schools, colleges, workplaces and community services.

 We provide resources, easy read guides and information to assist the autistic person and their family.
 These include: characteristics of autism, assessment process, allowances, educational supports, Independent living skills, sensory difficulties, social isolation and mental health difficulties.

 To achieve these goals, Aspire focuses on five key areas: